-November 19, 2002 -- The Flyers won 3-2 at Tampa Bay by killing six out of seven Lightning PPs.
-Philly held a 28-11 shots edge and a 3-2 lead after two periods and a 32-19 shots advantage in the game.
-Simon Gagne had two points.
+November 19, 2002 --Simon Gagne (1-1-2), Jeremy Roenick and John LeClair scored and Roman Cechmanek made 17 saves in Philly's 3-2 win at Tampa Bay.
+The Flyers killed six out of seven Lightning PPs.
+Philly held a 28-11 shots edge after two periods and a 32-19 shots advantage in the game.

 January 18, 2003 -- Michal Handzus snapped a 2-2 tie in the third period and the Flyers recorded a 3-2 home win.
 Kim Johnsson, Mark Recchi and Simon Gagne each had two points.
 The Flyers, who held a 24-14 shots advantage, improved to 9-0-4 in 13 games against the Lightning in Philadelphia.
 Justin Williams suffered a partial of a ligament in his left knee and missed the next 36 games; he did not return until the regular season finale.